NEWS FOCUS ORIGINS

 Tools of the imagination

 Given how difficult it is to detect the earliest symbolic messages in the archaeological record, some researchers look instead for proxy behaviors that might have required similar cognitive abilities, such as toolmaking.
 Charles Darwin himself saw an evolutionary parallel between toolmaking and language, probably the most sophisticated form of symbolic behavior.
-“To chip a flint into the rudest tool,” Darwin wrote in , demands a “perfect hand” as well adapted to that task as the “vocal organs” are to speaking.
+“To chip a flint into the rudest tool,” Darwin wrote in The Descent of Man, demands a “perfect hand” as well adapted to that task as the “vocal organs” are to speaking.

 To many researchers, making sophisticated tools and using symbols both require the capacity to hold an abstract concept in one’s head—and, in the case of the tool, to “impose” a predetermined form on raw material based on an abstract mental template.
 That kind of ability was probably not needed to make the earliest known tools, say Wynn and other researchers.
 These implements, which date back 2.6 million years, consist mostly of rocks that have been split in two and then sharpened to make simple chopping and scraping implements.